archi314/archi314/README.md

 <h1 align="center">Hi 👋, Nice to see you!</h1>

 Welcome to my page!
 My name is Artem.
-I'm a future data analyst.
+I'm Data Analyst.

 #### A little bit about me:
-- I'm currently studying data analytics at the Yandex Practicum course! :fire:
+- I'm currently studying Data Analytics at the Yandex Practicum course! :fire:
 - I have already completed the Yandex Practicum web development course. :smile:
-- I already know and use such technologies as Google Sheets, SQL (PostgreSQL), DataLens, Python, Pandas, Matplotlib, Seaborn in my pet projects. :heart_eyes:
+- I have already known and used such technologies as Google Sheets, SQL (PostgreSQL), DataLens, Python, Pandas, Matplotlib, Seaborn in my pet projects. :heart_eyes:
-- I’m currently improving my skills in Python and Pandas for data analytics :heart:
+- I’m currently improving my skills in Python and Pandas for Data Analytics :heart:
 - I’m constantly learning new things :sunglasses:

 #### Technologies: